nikos230/project-ieroklis/README.md

 | <img src="https://github.com/nikos230/project-ieroklis/blob/main/misc/pre-training-setup.png" width="350"> | <img src="https://github.com/nikos230/project-ieroklis/blob/main/misc/fine_tune_fire_risk_setup.png" width="350"> | <img src="https://github.com/nikos230/project-ieroklis/blob/main/misc/fine_tune_fire_spread_setup.png" width="350"> |

 ## Datasets
 This repo contains two datasets for fine-tuning, but not the dataset used for the pre-training of the MedST-28 model, to provide more info please contact via email (nikolas619065@gmail.com).
 To see which vatriables the datasets consists of and the spatial and temporal resolution please visit section [Dataset Variables, Spatial and Temporal resolutions](#dataset-variables-spatial-and-temporal-resolutions)

 ### MedST-28 pre-train dataset
-TODO
+For pre-training the MedST-28 model, samples were used in the form of 64 × 64 pixel (equivalent to 64 × 64 km) patches with 154 channels.
+Each channel corresponds to a variable at a specific time step.
+The 28 variables are repeated for each of the 10 days, while static variables are included only once in the patch.
+A total of 147,600 samples were used for pre-training and 21,600 for validation and result visualization.
+All models were pre-trained for 170 epochs.

 ### Fire Risk fine-tune dataset
-TODO
+To fine-tune the MedST-28 model for the Fire Risk task, samples where used in form of 1 x 1 km patches.
+This dataset was picked from the Mesogeos datacube [Link to paper](https://arxiv.org/pdf/2306.05144), [Link to Github repo](https://github.com/orion-ai-lab/mesogeos).
+Each sample consists of 28 variables and a label indicating whether the pixel is burned (value = 1) or unburned (value = 0).
+Each sample originally contains 10 time steps, covering the time of ignition and 10 steps prior.
+Out of 10 time steps time step = 10 is the ingtion day of the fire, thus each sample consists of values of every variable for 10 days before the fire starts.
+Variable `burned_areas_has` is used as the label in the fine-tuning and has values 0 or 1

 ### Fire Spread fine-tune dataset
-TODO
+To fine-tune the MedST-28 model for the Fire Spread task, samples were used in form of 64 x 64 pixel patchs (=64 x 64 km).
+This dataset was picked from WildfireSpread forecasting with Deep Learning [Link to paper](https://arxiv.org/pdf/2505.17556), [Link to Github repo](https://github.com/nikos230/WildFireSpread).
+Each sample consits of 27 variables and label .Out of 10 time steps time step = 4 is the ingtion day of the fire, thus each sample consists of values of every variable for 4 days before the fire starts and 5 days after the fire.
+Variable `burned_areas` is used as the label in the fine-tuning and represents with a binary map the final burned area

 ### Download links
 | Dataset     | Link <br />(HuggingFace)                                                                                   | Size <br /> Zipped | Size <br /> Unzipped  |